Parfet/PAR-Backend-Consumer/docs/parties/get.md

 ```
 Status 500
 {
-    message: restaurant not found
+    message: "restaurant not found"
 }
 {
-    message: user not found
+    message: "user not found"
 }
 ```